Unifying Statistical and Mathematical Modeling Through a Causal Inference Lens: Identification

 Finally, this framework may help to resolve some ongoing debates in epidemiology about the exchangeability assumption.
 Prior literature has argued whether exchangeability plays a role for mathematical models \cite{naimiCommentaryIntegratingComplex2016a}, with several authors claiming that exchangeability does not \cite{el-sayedSocialNetworkAnalysis2012b, marshallFormalizingRoleAgentBased2015, lofgrenReIntegratingComplex2017}.
 As a modeler directly sets $\Pr_{S=1}(A=a)$ exchangeability for $A$ is met by design, much like a randomized trial, because it is under direct control of the investigator.
 However, exchangeability does still have a role to play with mathematical models.
 From the perspective espoused here, the external information used to justify the model-capture assumption needs to be relevant, or generalizable, to the context $S=1$.
 In the absence of this marginal exchangeability of background information between contexts, the information used to narrow the possible parameter values would no longer justify \eqref{Eq2}.
+For example, if the external information for vaccination on immune response came from adults but we want the model to estimate the efficacy in children, then we might be skeptical of the model-capture assumption.
 The movement from the output of a computational model to making decisions in a human population described by Naimi is what is captured by this exchangeability assumption \cite{naimiCommentaryIntegratingComplex2016a}.